Joan Regan

-Joan Regan (born Joan E. Bethell; 19 January 1928 – 12 September 2013) was an English traditional pop singer, popular during the 1950s and early 1960s.
+Joan Regan (born Joan Eileen Bethell; 19 January 1928 – 12 September 2013) was an English traditional pop singer, popular during the 1950s and early 1960s.

 Biography

-Joan E. Bethell was born in either Romford, Essex, or West Ham, London (sources disagree), on 19 January 1928, the youngest of six children born to Joseph Bethell and Katherine E. Hartnett, whose marriage was registered in March 1916.
+Joan Eileen Bethell was born in West Ham, Essex, on 19 January 1928, the youngest of six children born to Joseph Bethell and Katherine E. Hartnett, whose marriage was registered in March 1916.
 The family was of at least partial Irish Catholic descent.
-Joan suffered from rheumatic fever as a child which left her with a damaged mitral valve, although this did not cause problems until she was in her seventies.
+Joan suffered from rheumatic fever as a child, which left her with a damaged mitral valve, although this did not cause problems until she was in her seventies.

 Regan married an American serviceman, Dick Howell, a friend of her brothers who met in the Navy.
 She and Howell married on her birthday in January 1946.
 For a time they lived in Burbank, California.
 They had three children, one of whom died at an early age.
 The marriage eventually broke down.
 Regan, a Catholic, was able to obtain a legal dissolution, rather than a divorce.
 Before becoming a singer, Regan worked at a number of jobs, including re-touching photographs.
 Her successful singing career began in 1953, when she made a demo record of "Too Young" and "I'll Walk Alone".
 The demo came to the attention of Bernard Delfont, and that helped her sign a recording contract with Decca Records.

 She had a number of Top 40 hits for the label, many of them were cover versions of American hits.
 Among them were Teresa Brewer's "Ricochet", "Till I Waltz Again with You", and "Jilted", Doris Day's "If I Give My Heart to You" and Jill Corey's "Cleo and Me-O" and "Love Me to Pieces".

 Beginning on 18 November 1953, she became the resident singer on BBC producer Richard Afton's television series Quite Contrary.
-Afton later replaced Regan with Ruby Murray as resident vocalist beginning with the show on 23 June 1954.
+Afton later replaced Regan with Ruby Murray as resident vocalist, beginning with the show on 23 June 1954.
 She appeared on the Six-Five Special, and was given her own BBC television series, Be My Guest, which ran for four series starting in 1959.

-After being knocked out by a descending safety curtain during her first appearance in variety, she developed her act to include impressions of Judy Garland, Dame Gracie Fields and Dame Anna Neagle, to the last of whom she bore a facial resemblance.
-In the late 1950s, she appeared several times at the London Palladium, including the Royal Command Performance in 1955 and also in the show Stars in Your Eyes with Cliff Richard, Russ Conway, and Edmund Hockridge which ran for a 6-month season at the Palladium in 1960.
+After being knocked out by a descending safety curtain during her first appearance in variety, she developed her act to include impressions of Judy Garland, Gracie Fields and Anna Neagle, the latter of whom she bore a facial resemblance to.
+In the late 1950s, she appeared several times at the London Palladium, including the Royal Command Performance in 1955 and also in the show Stars in Your Eyes with Cliff Richard, Russ Conway, and Edmund Hockridge which ran for a six-month season at the Palladium in 1960.
 In 1958, she appeared as herself in the film Hello London.